sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ```

 That's it!
-Hopefully you installed the `Greetings` module earlier so you can
-actually put your command ot good used.

 You can now build your new module:

 `dzil build`

+Hopefully you installed the `Greetings` module earlier so you can actually put
+your command to good use printing "Hello, World!" to your heart's content.